nemesisdb/nemesisdb/README.md

 # Design

-As of version 0.5, the engine is single threaded to improve performance.
+As of version 0.5, the engine is single threaded.
+The instance is assigned to core 0 by default but can be configured in the server [config](https://docs.nemesisdb.io/home/config).

 The multihreaded version is collecting GitHub dust on the [0.4.1](https://github.com/nemesisdb/nemesisdb/tree/0.4.1) branch.

-The instance is assigned to core 0 by default but can be configured in the server [config](https://docs.nemesisdb.io/home/config).

 <br/>

-### Save and Restore
+## Save and Restore
 Session and key value data be saved to file and restored:

 Sessions enabled: